vmware-archive/hillview/docs/userManual.md

 #### 2.3.1.
 Specifying the data schema

-For many file formats Hillview uses a `schema` file to specify the format of the data.
+For some file formats that are not self-describing Hillview uses a `schema` file to specify the format of the data.
 The following is an example of a schema specification in JSON for a table with 2 columns.
+The "schema" file is stored on the worker nodes, in the same place where the data resides.

 ```JSON
 [{